sambengtson/wormholecash/examples/README.md

 - [send-bch](send-bch) Send BCH to another address. (*Great for sending balances back to the testnet faucet.*)

+- [token-info-from-tx](data-retrieval/token-info-from-tx) Most examples in this
+  directory output a TXID.
+Once the transaction has been stored to the blockchain (one confirmation), you can retrieve information on the token using this TXID.
+  This is particularly useful for discovering the `propertyId` assigned to a managed token or getting information on a crowd-sale token.

 ## Wormhole Token Functions

 These example apps roughly follow the